dporkka/Tools/README.md

 # Tools
-The tools I use for web development, design, and fun
+The tools I use for web development, design, image editing, security, and fun.

 **Computer Setup**
 ------------------